devaultcrypto/DeVaultID-Specification/SPECIFICATION.md

 **Part** | **Example** | **Description**
 --- | --- | ---
-Account Name | Alice | Human readable name, as an UTF-8 encoded string Account Number | #662 | Number separating accounts with the same name in different blocks.
+Account Name | Alice | Human readable account name Account Number | #662 | Number separating accounts with the same name in different blocks.
 Collision Hash | .338697598 | Number separating accounts with the same name in the same block.

+#### Account Name

+The **Account Name** is chosen by the user at registration time and can be at most 99 characters long.

 #### Account Number